 Plantation History

-that operated during the height of sugar production in the U.S. Virgin Islands.
+On the North Shore of St. John stands the ruins of the Annaberg Sugar Plantation, one of the largest plantations that operated during the height of sugar production in the U.S. Virgin Islands.
 Established during Danish colonial rule, the plantation used more than 600 enslaved Africans to do the backbreaking work of harvesting sugarcane, producing 100,000 tons of sugar per year.
 Conditions were brutal, with workers forced to live on the plantation in homes they had to construct themselves, using mud, coral and palm fronds as building materials.

 When slavery was abolished in 1848, the production of sugar declined rapidly.
 The Annaberg Sugar Plantation ceased operation in the late 1800s, with the site used for cattle farming until the 1930s.
 It was officially designated part of Virgin Islands National Park in 1956.